TingouLiang/MagTetris/README.md

 ## File List
 - `MagTetris.m` - the complete class definition of `MagTetris`
 - `MagTetris_main.m` - the scripts that contains examples for each `MagTetris` feature
-- `DrawMagnetization.m` - a function to visualize the magnetization of all the magnets in a permanent magnet array
+- `DrawMagnetization.m` - a function to visualize the magnets with their magnetization and the magnetic field on the observation plane

 For the usage of magnetic field/force calculation and other functions, please check `MagTetris_main.m` for the details.
 Each section is an individual demo for different features.
 ## Usage/Examples